MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/training-strategy-case-study.md

 ms.author: timogoss
 ---

-# Case study for your training strategy
+# Case study for Dynamics 365 implementation project training strategies

 A midsize global fire protection company has earned a reputation for providing maintenance and service of the highest quality to its customers.
 During its 75-year existence, this company has built its business organically through natural growth, marketing, and geographic expansion, and also through numerous acquisitions of smaller fire protection companies.
 The company recently hired a new chief information officer (CIO) to replace the one who retired after 15 years in the job.
 The new CIO had extensive experience working with Microsoft and software as a service (SaaS) products.
 The CIO's immediate focus was to consolidate and modernize the applications that employees use to conduct their business.